socialtables/platform-challenge/README.md

 }
 ```
 The twist:  You should protect this secrets endpoint with basic authentication.
 Write a simple middleware that
-checks the authorization header against a username and passwordof your choosing.
+checks the authorization header against a username and password of your choosing.
 If you hit this endpoint
 without credentials, it should return a 401 Unauthorized status.
 The auth middleware should only be
 applied to this endpoint.

 ## Getting started